DUrizarSis/DUrizarSis/README.md

 ### <div align="center">I'm Diego Urizar, a full-stack developer 👨‍💻 🚀</div>

-- 🔭 I’m currently working on [Calendar Proyect ](https://github.com/DUrizarSis/Calendar-Proyect)
+- 🔭 I’m currently working on **Talentify** project

-- 🌱 I’m currently learning Electron.js
+- 🌱 I’m currently learning Electron.js and Python

 - ❓ Ask me about anything related to MERN and PERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact:  I'm a music enthusiast, and I always have a themed playlist for each project I work on.

 <br/>